SuperNova76/TopCPToolKit/docs/settings/trigger.md

     Only the photon isolation is really needed.
 Passing e.g. `None.TightCaloOnly` is therefore correct.

 `electrons`
-:   the input electron container.
+:   the input electron container, with a possible selection, in the format `container` or `container.selection`.

 `muons`
-:   the input muon container.
+:   the input muon container, with a possible selection, in the format `container` or `container.selection`.

 `photons`
-:   the input photon container.
+:   the input photon container, with a possible selection, in the format `container` or `container.selection`.

 `configName`
 :   name of the block config, typically not needed here.
 The default is `Trigger`.